 - 1 tablespoon canola oil

 Cut tofu block vertically into five rectangle pieces.
 Wrap tofu in a layer of paper towels, then a kitchen towel.
 Place beneath a heavy pan or tin cans.
 Press 10-30 minutes.
 With dry towels, blot the outsides of tofu dry.

 In a small bowl, combine curry powder, cornstarch (or arrowroot) and salt.
-Sprinkle half of cornstarch mixture over tofu through a mesh strainer (if you have one.)
+Through a mesh strainer, sprinkle half of cornstarch mixture over the bowl of tofu.
 Gently toss the tofu using two spoons, so cornstarch covers evenly.
 Sprinkle remaining cornstarch over tofu and toss gently.

 Remove hot baking sheet from oven and pour on oil.
 Spread oil evenly by tipping the pan (holding the hot pan with an oven mitt.)
 Shake tofu onto hot pan, toss in oil to coat using a metal spatula, and immediately place pan back in the oven.
 Bake 20-25 minutes until outside is crispy.
 Don’t bake too long or tofu will get tough.